seedstack/website/content/docs/seed/manual/core/data.md

 	ssh -t admin@localhost -p 2222 "core:import" < data.yaml

+# DataManager

+If you want to handle import or export in your code, you can do it by injecting the `DataManager` class.

 # Auto initialization

-Data can be automatically loaded at the application startup by adding the exported YAML file(s) in `META-INF/data/{group}/{name}.yaml`.
+Data can be automatically loaded at the application startup by adding the exported JSON file(s) in `META-INF/data/{group}/{name}.json`.
 These data files will be loaded unless the application is already initialized (according to your `isInitialized()` method implementation).
 Initialization can be forced each time this application is started by adding this property: